EvrMoar/heyredllm/README.md

   **Get a helpful, clear, less sassy answer.**

 - `!askredserious <prompt>`
-  **Get an analytical,scholar like answer(cuts a lot of personality and tries to prompt from the perspective of a professor)f**
+  **Get an analytical,scholar like answer(cuts a lot of personality and tries to prompt from the perspective of a professor) S**